devopsdymyr/ProductsStoreOnKubernetes/README.md

 # ProductsStoreOnKubernetes

-This is a sample application used to demonstrate how to create dockerized apps and deploy them to Kubernetes cluster.
+This is a sample application used to demonstrate how to create dockerized aps and deploy them to Kubernetes cluster.

 It takes a sample ASP.NET Core MVC app, creates its Dockerfile, then the Kubernetes deployment objects.